hasnainvirk/Bumble/README.md

 ## Bumble CLI - Command Line Interface

-A command line interface is integrated in the code base for component testing on the Raspberry PI.
+A command line interface is integrated in the code base for components testing on the Raspberry PI.
 To deploy the code base and install the binary as a CLI interface, follow the instructions below.

 ### Deploying the code on Raspberry PI